Discretionary Fund for UK students

 Assessment of Application

-Assessment normally takes about 15 working days, after which the administrators will email you to inform you of their decision.
+Assessment normally takes about 15 working days from receipt of a complete application, you will receive an email informing you of the decision.

 If your application is successful, it can take up to 10 working days for payments to be processed.